Top 10 Quicksilver Messenger Service Songs

 Photo: Capitol Records, Public domain, via Wikimedia Commons

 Our Top 10 Quicksilver Messenger Service Songs look back at a band that was part of that tremendous psychedelic San Francisco music scene that came alive in the mid-1960s.
 The group was formed in 1965.
-It would be a couple of years until they released their first album in 1968, Quicksilver Messenger Service.
-The group would follow up their debut with a live album entitled Happy Trails in 1969.
-The Happy Trails album would become the band’s only Gold Album of their career.
-The group would release six more studio albums with their final record released in 1975.
+It would be a couple of years before they released their first album, Quicksilver Messenger Service, in 1968.
+The group would follow up their debut with a live albumHappy Trails, in 1969.
+The Happy Trails album would become the band’s only Gold Album.
+The group would release six more studio albums, culminating in their final record in 1975.
 Over the years, an abundance of live albums have been released documenting many of the band’s late 1960s concerts when they were known as one of the most exciting live bands in rock.

 # 10 – Gypsy Lights

 We open our Quicksilver Messenger Service Songs list with the last single the band ever released.
 Of course, Quicksilver Messenger Service was not really a band that celebrated hit singles, but who doesn’t want a hit?
-This one wasn’t much of a hit, but who cares, it’s a great song.
+This one wasn’t much of a hit, but who cares?
+It’s a great song.
 It is a rocking groove-oriented piece with superb vocals, excellent guitar work, and a nice organ solo.
 It was just one of those songs you wanted to roll down the window and cruise off into the sunset listening to.
 The song was released in 1975 on the album Solid Silver.
 The LP was viewed as a comeback album, reuniting many of the band’s original members.

 # 9 – The Truth